Seven Factors the church must face

 Someone said, “The one constant is change.”
 Change is not necessarily bad, but it is a fact of life.
 By and large, many church members are not connecting in a meaningful way with a younger generation who generally have no religious preference.

 A “stained-glass barrier” is a religious symbol keeping out the light.
-Anything that hinders the message of the gospel and the mission of making disciples must be removed if the gospel is to spread and disciples are to multiply.
+Healthy churches remove anything that hinders the message of the gospel and the mission of making disciples.

 Only God knows the number of church members who have been hurt by someone professing to be a brother or sister in Christ.
 True, biblical unity is almost extinct in many churches.
-Because of pride, preferences, politics, and power struggles many churches are dysfunctional.
-Gathering for worship doesn’t result in members being repentant and renewed, but actually worse than when they started (1 Cor.
+Pride, preferences, politics, and power struggles are the reasons many churches are dysfunctional.
+Tragically, some churches are actually worse after gathering for worship (1 Cor.
 11:17-18)!
-Churches are torn apart with gossip, fighting, and passive-aggressive behavior.
-Far too often Pastors are attacked, undermined, and broken by members.
+Instead of assembling with humble hearts eager to worship Christ and build others up, many churches are torn apart with gossip, fighting, and passive-aggressive behavior.
+Far too often, the conflict leaves pastors discouraged, disillusioned, and broken.
 Their families pray for strength as they suffer unnecessary stress.

 According to Jesus, our highest priority is to “Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength" (Mk.
 12:30).
 As our passion for Christ wanes our selfish nature rules.
 American church members sound more like consumers and customers rather than committed followers of Christ.
 The common mindset is judging the church, pastor, music, and fellowship by how much it met the person’s expectations.
 Rather than humbly coming to worship and serve, many come as consumers to receive.
 Like the church of Laodicea, many church members feel they “do not need a thing” (Rev. 3:17a).